-One of the best ways to add additional space in your garage is to use overhead garage storage to keep things off the ground.
+One of the best ways to maximize your garage space is to use overhead garage storage racks to keep things off the ground.
 But if the thought of storing several hundred pounds of clothing and Christmas decorations above your car worries you, you’re not alone.

 Is overhead garage storage safe?

-Overhead garage storage is safe, and a great storage solution for your garage.
-You need to stay under the maximum weight limits of both the storage rack and your garage ceiling.
+Garage ceiling storage is safe as long as you stay under the maximum weight limits of both the storage rack and your garage ceiling.
 Attaching the overhead racks or shelves to the walls will add an additional layer of safety and allow the rack to support more weight.

-No matter what the reason, we’re all looking for ways to maximize what little space we have.
+No matter the reason, we’re all looking for ways to maximize what little storage space we have.
 Overhead storage is a great solution.

 To learn more about overhead garage storage and how to ensure it is as safe as possible, keep reading.